mattijn/topojson/docs/how-it-works.md

 While the 2nd and 3rd bullets from above list have a significant impact on the filesize reduction, we will describe here the 1st bullet _-the computation of the Topology-_ since it is basically the core of this library.

-The computation of the Topology involves secure bookkeeping on multiple levels in order to succesfully pass all steps.
+The computation of the Topology involves secure bookkeeping on multiple levels in order to successfully pass all steps.
 The following levels in derivation can be distinguished, which are explained below:

 1. TOC
 {:toc}